Enrollment for Fall 2025

 -

 CSCI1670 (Operating Systems) will not be taught next academic year.
-After this spring, the next offering will be Fall 2026, at which time the course will move to being offered in the fall (rather than in the spring as in the past)
+The next offering will be Fall 2026

 -